jjfumero/tornadovm-examples/README.md

-## Examples for TornadoVM
+## TornadoVM Examples

 [TornadoVM](https://github.com/beehive-lab/TornadoVM) is a Java library for hardware acceleration of Java and JVM applications.
-It has a JIT compiler, a runtime and several backends to offload, manage memory and run applications on GPUs, FPGAs, and multi-core CPUs in a transparent manner.
+It has a JIT compiler, a runtime system, and several backends that offload, manage memory and handle execution on GPUs, FPGAs, and multicore CPUs transparently.

 This repository contains a few examples for demonstration purposes.